-An argument is a piece of reasoning, from premises to a conclusion
+An argument is an instance of reasoning, from premises

 - Arguments